 What is a firewall?
 Why do I need one for my computer?Share & Print

-- Microsoft Windows XP with Service Pack 2 and later: How can I turn on or turn off the firewall in Windows XP Service Pack 2 or later versions?
+- Microsoft Windows XP with Service Pack 2 and later: How can I turn off the firewall in Windows XP Service Pack 2 or later versions?

 If you have difficulties turning on your firewall or have a system not listed